undergrad-partner-school

 Overall, Alabama State University provides a nurturing and inclusive environment that promotes academic excellence, personal growth, and community engagement.
 With its strong academic programs, diverse student body, and vibrant campus life, ASU offers a well-rounded college experience that prepares students for successful careers and lifelong learning.

-Located in Montgomery, AL and set in an urban environment, Alabama State University is a public university.
-Its campus spans 172 acres.
+Alabama State University is a public university located in Montgomery, AL and set in an urban environment.
 This academic institution uses a semester-based calendar.
-It has an acceptance rate of 97%.
-The freshman retention rate at Alabama State University is 64% and the six-year graduation rate is 29%.
+It has an acceptance rate of 95%.
+The freshman retention rate at Alabama State University is 60% and the six-year graduation rate is 29%.

-For freshmen, the application deadline for this school is July 31.
-For transfer students, the application deadline is July 31.
+The freshmen application deadline for this school is July 30.
+The transfer application deadline is July 31.

 Quick Facts